lisperin/lisperin.github.io/about.md

 These days I am building [deftask][], which aims to make task management painless for teams, and also work as a consultant for software teams.

 In the past, I have worked at

 * [Directi][] (2009-17) -- several products including [Flock][] and [Ringo][].
 * [Cleartrip][] (2006-08) -- worked on the flight search engine.

-For more details, or if you want to hire me, you can read my [resume][].

 (Lisp has been my programming language of choice for a long time, which is why this site is hosted on [lisper.in][].)